stephenafamo/bob/README.md

 ## Quotes

 It is often required to quote identifiers in SQL queries.
-With `bob`  use the `qm.Quote()` where necessary.
+With `bob`  use the `sm.Quote()` where necessary.
 When building the query, the quotes are added correctly by the dialect.

 It can take multiple strings that need to be quoted and joined with `.`